ib565/OncoGraph-Engine/README.md

 ### More Example Questions

+- Which therapies target KRAS and what are their mechanisms of action?
-- What biomarkers predict resistance to anti-EGFR therapies in Colorectal Cancer?
+- What biomarkers predict resistance to anti-EGFR therapies in colorectal cancer?
-- Find me the PubMed citations related to Sotorasib and KRAS G12C.
+- Find PubMed citations related to Sotorasib’s mechanism of action on KRAS.
-- Do KRAS G12C mutations affect response to Sotorasib in Lung Cancer?
+- Do KRAS G12C mutations affect response to Sotorasib in lung cancer?
-- What is the predicted response of EGFR L858R to Gefitinib in Lung Cancer?
+- What is the predicted response of EGFR L858R to Gefitinib in lung cancer?
-- Does EGFR T790M confer resistance to Gefitinib, and which therapy may overcome it in Lung Cancer?
+- Does EGFR T790M confer resistance to Gefitinib, and which therapy may overcome it in lung cancer?
 - Which therapies target EGFR?

 ## Key Features